ConvertCalculate Logo

 How It Works

-Select the Input Format (Percentage)
+Select the Input Format (Percentage or Raw Score)

 Click Convert or View Result